Extremely bright pre-wired superflux 4-chip LED

 can thease be used for directionals on motercycle

-They are not DOT Certified, but customers have used them as turn signals before.
+Yes, of course.
+Many customers have used them for turn signals before.

 can a series of these 4-chip leds be used as tail lights in place a dual filament bulb? id like to create a custom set of led tails for my car, since there are no oem led tails, and no aftermarket companies that offer them. another customer brought to light the ability to wire them in parallel, which is why i ask if the bulbs are 'smart' enough to receive/react the same as a dual filament tail bulb would where they brighten when the brakes are applied. thanks!